tecnomod-um/OntoGenixLLMExperiments/rag/data-ontology.md

 <img width="600" alt="image" src="./images/OpenAI_RAG.png" />
 </p>

-All the scripts used for these approach are included in the directory [scripts](data-ontology/scripts).
+All the scripts used for this approach are included in the directory [scripts](data-ontology/scripts).

+The annotation obtained with this approach can be found in the directory [results/RAG_OpenAI_platform](data-ontology/results/RAG_OpenAI_platform).

 ### RAG performed through an external vector database - Whole ontologies
 In this process, the three ontologies of interest are divided into parts, which are then transformed into vector embeddings using the Hugging Face model "all-MiniLM-L6-v2."
 These embeddings are stored in an external vector database (Chroma DB).